 Instructions

-- Remove shrimp shells, score the back and use a knife tip to remove the vein, rinse the shrimp and drain in a colander.
+If using fresh (or when the shrimp are defrosted) remove the shrimp shells, score the back and use a knife tip to remove the vein, rinse the shrimp and drain in a colander.

-- Use paper towels to pat dry the shrimp and spread out on a plate, evenly sprinkle salt and white pepper, add Chinese rice wine and mix.
+Use paper towels to pat dry the shrimp and spread out on a plate.

-Sprinkle with 1 teaspoon of cornstarch and mix, you want the shrimp to feel a little bit dry (add 1/2 teaspoon more cornstarch if needed).
+Sprinkle salt and white pepper over the shrimp, add Chinese rice wine and mix.
+Sprinkle 1 teaspoon of cornstarch into the shrimp and mix.
+You want the shrimp to feel a little bit dry, add 1/2 teaspoon more cornstarch, if needed.

-- Add the shrimp and spread them out in a layer to allow them to sear a bit, when they start turning pink, stir fry them until they look mostly pink, then transfer to a plate.
+Add the shrimp and spread them out in a layer to allow them to sear a bit, when they start turning pink, stir fry them until they look mostly pink, then transfer to a plate.

 - Add another teaspoon of oil to the frying pan, stir fry the onions and carrots until the onions smell fragrant (1-2 minutes), add sweet peas until the sweet peas start to turn bright green (1-2 minutes).